iturdikulov/notes/my editing workflow.md

 Maybe in near future I will switch to use only neovim.

+Some of the bindings can be changed, so this guide is not 100% actual.
+Better to check live bindings using telescope/config/etc.

 - [ ] initialize netrw
 - [ ] initialize VCS
 - [ ] initialize testing